Better Ingredients. Better Results.

 History and usage:

-Maca is a root vegetable that grows in the Andes Mountains, particularly the highlands of Peru, which is why it’s sometimes referred to as Peruvian Ginseng.
-The Maca root was domesticated nearly 6000 years ago, and has had both culinary and medicinal applications for over 3600 years.
+Maca is a root vegetable that grows in the Andes Mountains, particularly the highlands of Peru, which is why it’s sometimes referred to as Peruvian ginseng.
+The maca root was domesticated nearly 6000 years ago, and has had both culinary and medicinal applications for over 3600 years.
 Traditionally, it has been used for vitality, and energy.

 Recent Research*: